I’ve been exploring upcycled Christmas baubles and ways to turn old ones into lovely new ones.

 You can use old baubles that have lived in the dusty corner of the loft for years, let’s face it we all have those, or I’ve found that charity shops and thrift stores often have a huge selection to choose from.
 My local St Oswalds store had a whole room full of old decorations, tinsel, old fashioned baubles and even fully decorated trees that people had donated in January.

-This is the haul I gathered last week, they were boxed and almost brand new!
+This is a recent haul of baubles, they were boxed and almost brand new!
 It never ceases to amaze me the things people give away.

 The burlap bauble